-An academic grade point average, or GPA, is a quantitative measure used to assess a student's academic achievement.
+An academic GPA means grade point average, which is a quantitative measure used to assess a student's academic achievement.
 A majority of public and private institutions calculate GPAs on a numeric scale with an upper boundary of 4.0.
 To understand the meaning of a GPA of 2.4, you must first develop an understanding of the way a GPA is calculated and utilized to assess achievement.

 Understanding Grade Calculations